xmarquez/hathiTools/README.md

 ```

 This requires having rsync installed; see the article “[Topic Models
-Using Hathi Extracted Features](topic_models_using_hathi_ef)” for more
+Using Hathi Extracted Features](articles/topic_models_using_hathi_ef)”
-on rsyncing large numbers of Hathi Trust JSON extracted features files
+for more on rsyncing large numbers of Hathi Trust JSON extracted
-and caching them to other formats for analysis.
+features files and caching them to other formats for analysis.

 It is also possible to download the big
 “[hathifile](https://www.hathitrust.org/hathifiles)” to get basic